coder/websocket/README.md

 even if you don't expect the peer to send any messages.

-The ping API is also much nicer. gorilla/websocket requires registering a pong handler on the Conn which results in an awkward control flow.
+The ping API is also much nicer. gorilla/websocket requires registering a pong handler on the Conn which results in awkward control flow.
 With nhooyr/websocket you use the Ping method on the Conn that sends a ping and also waits for the pong.

 In terms of performance, the differences depend on your application code. nhooyr/websocket reuses buffers efficiently out of the box if you use the wsjson and wspb subpackages whereas